yzdxs/learn-anything/readme.md

 Inside these 43 main mind maps, there are multiple more mind maps for each topic that can be improved.

-Similar to above, there is an issue for every topic that can be improved.
-It will have a ['study plan' label](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3A%22study+plan%22) attached to it as well as a label of where in the mind map this topic lies.
+As mentioned above, there is a [note attached](http://i.imgur.com/XR6KpRL.png) in all mind maps that will link to a respective issue where you can propose to improve it any way you want.
+The issue will have a ['study plan' label](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3A%22study+plan%22) attached to it as well as a label of where in the mind map this topic lies.

 For example, there is a mind map for [front end development](https://my.mindnode.com/zRGj6Bjd1T31sVhsJz4HcNbCCz7ZMgKNqJSWSjyt#392.4,-184.2,2), that is located in [web development](https://my.mindnode.com/85uh2iN4GPhBJpuyyuWks5a6niyypQA5TPBCGnAN#457.7,-285.4,2).
 If you want to propose a change to it and think that something should be added or removed, you can do so [here](https://github.com/nikitavoloboev/knowledge-map/issues/431).
 Since this mind map is in ['web development' branch](http://i.imgur.com/ZdS8xwZ.png), a label of 'web development' is attached to it.